heghiw/letsplay-app/README.md

 # Prompt Challenge Game

 A Streamlit app where players write prompts to match target outputs using GPT-3.5.
+Was used for GenAI training / initally deployed using GCP

 ## How to Run